Lesterpaintstheworld/aider/website/examples/census.md

 > Applied edit to new_file/getdata.py
 > Applied edit to new_file/getdata.py
 > Applied edit to new_file/getdata.py
-> Commit 2f4fcd4 aider_nova: Added pandas library to analyze data and calculate correlation between population density and housing prices, and printed the correlation as a summary table.
+> Commit 2f4fcd4 aider: Added pandas library to analyze data and calculate correlation between population density and housing prices, and printed the correlation as a summary table.

 </div>